DUPR is here!

 How is my DUPR calculated?

-I have a high DUPR, can I apply for a new social grade?
+I have a high DUPR.
+Can I apply for a new social grade?

 Yes, within certain limits.

-• To receive a social grade of Intermediate, you will need a DUPR of at least 2.5
+• For Intermediate, you will need a DUPR between 2.5 - 2.99

-• To receive a social grade of Challenger, you will need a DUPR of at least 3.0
+• For Challenger, you will need a DUPR between 3.0 - 3.49

-I have a high DUPR, can I apply for a new social grade?
+I have a high DUPR.
+Can I apply for a new social grade?

 Yes, within certain limits.

-• To receive a social grade of Intermediate, you will need a DUPR of at least 2.5
+• For Intermediate, you will need a DUPR between 2.5 - 2.99

-• To receive a social grade of Challenger, you will need a DUPR of at least 3.0
+• For Challenger, you will need a DUPR between 3.0 - 3.49

-I have a high DUPR, can I apply for a new social grade?
+I have a high DUPR.
+Can I apply for a new social grade?

 Yes, within certain limits.

-• To receive a social grade of Intermediate, you will need a DUPR of at least 2.5
+• For Intermediate, you will need a DUPR between 2.5 - 2.99

-• To receive a social grade of Challenger, you will need a DUPR of at least 3.0
+• For Challenger, you will need a DUPR between 3.0 - 3.49

-I have a high DUPR, can I apply for a new social grade?
+I have a high DUPR.
+Can I apply for a new social grade?

 Yes, within certain limits.